 - Leaving a place of safety to enter the roadway

-- Crossing highways or other busy roads without traffic controls
+- Crossing highways without traffic controls

 - Crossing outside of the crosswalk